Hochdorf Chieftain's Grave

 What’s the best time to visit?

-The best times to visit are during the spring and autumn months when the weather is mild, and crowds are generally smaller.
+The best times to visit are during the spring and early autumn months when the weather is mild, and visitor numbers may be lower.

 Is it wheelchair accessible?